 By Džangir from Drjam Travels

-New Orleans is a city bubbling with excitement and history at every turn.
-With some of the most delicious food and drinks in the country, fantastic music and very entertaining nightlife – it really is a must-visit city in the US, that often gets overlooked!
+New Orleans is one of the best East Coast cities for bubbling excitement and history at every turn.
+With some of the most delicious food and drinks in the country, fantastic music and very entertaining nightlife – it really is one of the best places to travel on the East Coast, that often gets overlooked!

 If you’re looking for a place to stay, The Royal Sonesta is a nice hotel in a prime location.
 Pro tip: if you pick a room on the Bourbon Street side, you’ll have some fun views, but it will be LOUD at night.
 (They provide earplugs, but just an FYI.
 Bourbon Street is crazy until the sunrises!)
 Another great option is to stay at one of the many awesome Airbnbs in New Orleans.